dushyantkumar4/delta-demo/README.md

 # delta-demo
-this is demo for the git &amp; github learing
+this is demo for the git &amp; github learing.